 Poland is an amazing destination that should be on everybody’s bucket list.
 It is a place that takes you by surprise – I instantly fell in love with it.
 Choosing my favourite Polish destination is tough, but I’d have to say Zakopane.
 It is very picturesque and so beautiful.
-Food people should try include pierogi (of course!), zapiekanka (baguette-meets-pizza) and Polish beer.
+Food people should try to include pierogi (of course!), zapiekanka (baguette-meets-pizza) and Polish beer.

 Things travellers should know before coming to Poland?
 Always bring a warm sweater.
 The weather constantly changes; it even snowed in spring this year.

 As for travelling in general – when packing, pack essentials only; you need to get your bag from point to point and don’t want to lug around loads of kilograms.
 You will also need enough space for souvenirs.
 Always take a raincoat or umbrella no matter where you go.
-Bring a power bank tell help charge all devices.
+Bring a power bank to help charge all devices.
 Plan your time well, so that you have enough time to take in all the sights.
 Look at the local transport, this is the cheapest and most effective way to get around a town.

 Also, use your free days to see as much as possible.
 Avoid late parties and get up very early.
 This way you can see much more of a country.
-Snap plenty of photos and videos; and try the local cuisine.
+Snap plenty of photos and videos, and try the local cuisine.
 I find this is the best way to immerse yourself in a culture.

 Ready to start creating some amazing travel memories of your own?
 You’re in the right place!
 Take a look at our range of tours and get ready to see amazing places in Europe, Africa, Asia, South America and more!